Virtual Reality Robot

 - Choose the Virtual Reality category tab.

-- Press the Virtual Reality Robot icon to add the control to your project.
+- Press the Virtual Reality Robot icon to add the robot skill to your project.

 Use Virtual Reality with your robot to see what the robot sees, and control servos by moving your head.
-This plugin supports all virtual reality headsets through Steam VR (OpenVR), Google Play and iOS, including Google Cardboard, Oculus, Windows Mixed Reality and HTC Vive.
-The plugin does two things, it allows you to see what the robot sees and control the servos with the Pitch and Yaw of the headset.
-This means when you move your head, the robot head can move as well, mimicking your movement.
+This plugin supports all virtual reality headsets through Steam VR (OpenVR), Google Play, and iOS, including Google Cardboard, Oculus, Windows Mixed Reality, and HTC Vive.
+The plugin does two things; it allows you to see what the robot sees and control the servos with the Pitch and Yaw of the headset.
+This means when you move your head, the robot head can also move, mimicking your movement.

-In this video, it was a test of the plugin on a Synthiam JD Humanoid.
-Sadly, he had no arms during the test so it's a bit funny to see.
-Professor E from The Robot Program was controlling the robot's head and viewing the robot's camera through the VR headset.
-In this example, we were using OpenVR in STEAM with a Samsung Odyssey headset.
+This video was a test of the plugin on a Synthiam JD Humanoid.
+Sadly, he had no arms during the trial, so it's funny to see.
+Professor E from The Robot Program controlled the robot's head and viewed the robot's camera through the VR headset.
+In this example, we used OpenVR in STEAM with a Samsung Odyssey headset.

-In this video below, we were controlling an Synthiam Six Hexapod with a joystick and the VR headset.
-When we moved the head left to right, the legs of the hexapod will rotate the body so we can look around.
-This also applied to looking up and down, the legs would tilt the body so we can look up and down as well.
-In this example we were using an Android phone with Google Cardboard Glasses.
+In this video below, we controlled a Synthiam Six Hexapod with a joystick and a VR headset.
+When we move the head from left to right, the legs of the hexapod will rotate the body so we can look around.
+This also applied to looking up and down; the legs would tilt the body so we could look up and down.
+In this example, we used an Android phone with Google Cardboard Glasses.

-Here is another interesting example where we combined this VR Headset plugin with 2 WiiMotes to create custom animations.
+Here is another exciting example where we combined this VR Headset plugin with 2 Wiimotes to create custom animations.
 Each time a button was pressed on the WiiMote, a new FRAME was created with the current position of all servos and appended to an ACTION.
-DJ keeps pressing the button and the FRAMES keep getting appended to the ACTION until he stops.
-One he presses the trigger on the WiiMote, the code instructs the ACTION to be played back.
+DJ keeps pressing the button, and the FRAMES append to the ACTION until he stops.
+Once he squeezes the trigger on the WiiMote, the code instructs the ACTION to be played back.
 And thus, all FRAMES are played back because they are part of the action.

 Download the Android App here: https://play.google.com/store/apps/details?id=com.ezrobot.virtualrealityrobot

 This plugin requires a camera, whether on your robot or a USB device.
 Add the camera device to your project and connect to the camera.
 Once you have a successful camera operational, press the Attach to Camera button on the plugin.
-This will connect the plugin to the camera device so the video stream is sent to the VR headset.
+This will connect the plugin to the camera device, sending the video stream to the VR headset.

-For those using a google cardboard (iOS or Android) compatible device and headset, your device needs to be on the same network as the ARC PC.
-This is because your mobile device will connect to the ARC plugin by typing in the IP address of the PC.
+Google Cardboard Users Your device needs to be on the same network as the ARC PC for those using google cardboard (iOS or Android) compatible device and headset.
+This is because your mobile device will connect to the ARC plugin by typing in the PC's IP address.
 The IP Address for your ARC PC is displayed in the plugin.
-Simply load the Virtual Reality Robot mobile app on your device and enter the ip address of the ARC PC.
+Load the Virtual Reality Robot mobile app on your device and enter the IP address of the ARC PC.

-Read the warnings on your device before using a virtual reality (VR) viewer with this plugin to reduce the risk of personal injury, discomfort or property damage.
+Virtual Reality Caution Read the warnings on your device before using a virtual reality (VR) viewer with this plugin to reduce the risk of personal injury, discomfort, or property damage.
 Ensure you use this plugin with adequate space to avoid hurting yourself or others by walking into something.
 Nausea and motion sickness may be experienced and worse for some users.
-Do not use this plugin for extended periods of time to avoid experiencing nausea.
+Do not use this plugin for extended periods to avoid experiencing nausea.